LittleBigThing/carbon-footprint/readme.md

 * Links to learn more about improving the website’s sustainability
 * A dashboard widget for admininstrators with detailed information when the homepage’s footprint is worse then 90% of the tested sites

-*Note that the results are cached for one day by the plugin.*
+*Note that the results are cached for a week.*

 ## Example screenshots